 Mental health in seniors.

 According to the WHO, about 20% of adults aged 60 and above have a mental or neurological disorder.
 Poor mental health translates to dementia, depression, and serious loss of quality of life.
 Very often, substance abuse in older people remains undetected or is misdiagnosed.
-There are several stress that contribute to mental illness and decline in older people: medical conditions that cause chronic pain, reduced ability to function autonomously, frailty and mobility issues.
-Isolation, loneliness, and bereavement or the loss of a loved one can compound the problem further.
+There are stress that contributes to mental illness and decline in older people: medical conditions that cause chronic pain, reduced ability to function autonomously, frailty, and mobility issues.
+Isolation, loneliness, and bereavement, or the loss of a loved one can compound the problem further.

 Watch out for these early signs of mental issues.